ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

 Now that you have customized the settings in .cfg file, the next step is to launch a computational node.
 Note, each cluster gets its own target directory which you can specify the name of in .cfg file when you make a cluster block.
 Within the target dir you will find a log for each node (simply master.log for a single-node launch) and a directory for each node that is used by the vagrant command line tool (the "master" directory for a single-node launch).
 The latter is important for controlling your node/cluster once launched.

+Remember to delete the previous working directory

     $ cd ~/architecture2/Bindle
+    $ rm -Rf target*
     # now launch the compute node.
 For --cluster, you specify the name of the cluster block you want to launch from the .cfg file
     $ perl bin/launch_cluster.pl --config=aws --custom-params=singlenode1